-Food City Fellows are participants in a summer youth program who maintain gardens on the Northside - three onsite at the Children's Museum and two in the built by Food City Fellows in the nearby community in Summers 2011 and 2012 - and take part in activities that develop a sense of the importance of food and how it impacts community, learn the principles of permaculture and give them the tools to lead a healthy lifestyle.
+Food City Fellows are participants in a summer youth program who maintain gardens on the Northside - three onsite at the Children's Museum and one quarter-acre site in the nearby community built by Food City Fellows in Summers 2011 and 2012 - and take part in activities that develop a sense of the importance of food and how it impacts community, learn the principles of permaculture and give them the tools to lead a healthy lifestyle.
+Youth staff are recruited through the City's Learn and Earn Program.
 Learn more about the program here.

 In this year-round program, high school teens help with community events, work with visitors in the Museum and participate in job readiness workshops that help them learn valuable academic, job and life skills.